Wedding Policies & Guidelines

 A marriage license must be obtained from the Cook County Clerk's Office and be given to the St. James wedding coordinator at the rehearsal.
 The license is valid the day after application and will expire sixty days later.
 Your wedding or rehearsal will not take place without a marriage license.

 Rehearsals are lead by the priest and St. James wedding coordinator and will last 45 minutes.
-The rehearsal time must be scheduled with the priest.
+The rehearsal time must be scheduled with the wedding coordinator.

 A bridal dressing room is available in the lower level of the church and is accessible to the cathedral.

 Art installations in the cathedral will not be removed for weddings.
 Floral arrangements may be made with the florist of your choice.
-Flowers are limited to two large arrangements on either side of the altar and two arrangements behind the altar.
+Flowers are limited to two large arrangements on either side of the altar, not to exceed the height of the altar, and two arrangements behind the altar.
 Your florist will have access to the church 90 minutes before the wedding and must be finished 60 minutes before the service.

 Only altar candles may be used.
 The popular custom of lighting a Unity Candle is not part of the Episcopal service.
 For safety and aesthetic reasons, aisle runners are not permitted.
 Throwing rice, birdseed, rose petals, blowing bubbles, or releasing balloons is not permitted, either inside or outside the cathedral.
 Immediately after the wedding, all decorations must be removed from the cathedral.
 Altar flowers will remain in the cathedral for the following Sunday's services.